MayaUWI/Maya.UWI.github.io/README.md

 * Micheal said he completed a task and will continue to tackle the others.
 * I have not done anything else task wise.
 Looking up the errors given by Circle CI and will share with Azel what I've found.

+### 21st November 2018###
+**Sprint Day 6**

+* What I did in this sprint so far:
+	* Edit Circle CI confi files.
+Fix errors detected by Cirlce CI, status now from fail to Successful.
+	* Continue writing testing for the task assigned to me.

+* Tutorials used left me a bit confused.
+But I learned that the reason the cache could not be recovered and saved is because we did not have our application file as the main files in our SWE repo.
+Thus, a "reroute" had to be done (told CI to look into a blank folder and feed the files needed into it).
+I am still a bit confused about CI, but willing to learn more about it.
+* Amanda expressed worry about doing Junit testing with firebase.
+I found mockito framework, and decided to do some reseach on it to see if it solves our problems (Will also ask sir for recommendations in class tomorrow).

+* My Tasks:
+	* Testing:
+		* [x] Creating User Class
+		* [ ] Cumulative GPA Calculation- Inprogress
+		* [ ] Edit Profile Data- Inprogress
+		* [ ] Update Semester GPA Reflective of Course- Inprogress